China Film Group Corporation

-China Film Group Corporation (CFGC), is the largest, most influential film enterprise in the People's Republic of China, owned by the Central Propaganda Department of the Chinese Communist Party.
-According to Forbes, it is a state monopoly that all imported films have to work with.
-It also runs theaters and finances, produces, and distributes films.
+China Film Group Corporation (CFGC) is a Chinese film production and distribution company.
+It is the largest, most influential film enterprise in the country, owned by the Central Publicity Department of the Chinese Communist Party.
+According to Forbes, it is a state monopoly, producing and distributing films while also regulating all imported films.
 In 2014, the company was the largest film distributor in China, with 32.8% of the market.

 History

 The predecessor China Film Corporation was established in 1949.
 For 40 years until the end of 1992, China Film Import & Export Corporation was the only film buyer and distributor in China.
 From 1 January 1993, 16 other Chinese film studios became responsible for distributing their own films.
+In March 1994, China Film announced that it was willing to enter into revenue sharing deals with foreign distributors rather than buying a limited number of foreign films for a low, flat fee.
+In September 1994, the first deal with a US studio, Warner Bros. was announced.
 In 1999, the corporation became known as the China Film Group Corporation.
 It remained the only importer of foreign films in China and is a major exporter of Chinese films.